michaelpoi/django-post_office/docs/source/usage.rst

 ``Hello, {{ username|default:'user'}}``

 In your templates you may want to use placeholders inside conditions, loops or includes.
-With post_office it is possible.
+With sendmail it is possible.

 main.html